-Additional Comments Regarding 2022 Compensation Decisions
+Additional Comments Regarding 2024 Compensation Decisions

 Consistent with our compensation philosophy and history with respect to executive compensation, the committee granted a large proportion of each NEO's compensation in the form of performance-based compensation, including equity compensation.
-In this way, overall compensation for these individuals is competitive, while providing the opportunity to earn above average compensation if and when justified by the company's performance and our stock price and aligning the interests of these individuals with those of shareholders.
+In this way, overall compensation for these individuals is competitive, while providing the opportunity to earn above-market median compensation if and when justified by the company's performance and our stock price, which aligns the interests of these individuals with those of shareholders.
 It should be noted, however, that the ultimate value of these awards remains dependent on our achievement of applicable performance goals and the value of our common shares at the time of vesting of restricted stock unit awards.
 Thus, for each NEO, a substantial portion of the compensation used to establish the NEO's potential percentile position compared to market, and the value of those awards, will remain at risk for years before it is earned, and some of the restricted stock unit awards in fact may never vest.
 See "Pay Versus Performance" for additional information regarding the change in fair value of these awards until they vest.

-Chief Executive Officer Mrs. Griffith requested that her target compensation for 2022 remain the same since 2020, and the Compensation Committee honored her request.
-As has been the case in prior years, Mrs. Griffith's salary amount remained well below the 50th percentile of approximately \$1.44 million for CEO salaries reflected in the market data reviewed by the committee and Mrs. Griffith's annual cash incentive (Gainshare) target has remained the same since 2019.
-In 2022, the Compensation Committee again granted a large portion of Mrs. Griffith's potential compensation in the form of equity-based awards.
-The committee determined that these equity awards would continue to keep Mrs. Griffith's overall compensation at a competitive level while maintaining a very high portion of her potential compensation at risk and dependent on our performance and our stock price.
-In this way, the company was able to present appropriate incentives to drive our performance and maximize the extent to which Mrs. Griffith's interests are aligned with the interests of shareholders.
-The committee believed that this pay package was consistent with the company's compensation philosophy and presented an appropriate pay package that is largely performance-based.
+Chief Executive Officer As has been the case in prior years, Mrs. Griffith's salary amount remained well below the 50th percentile of approximately \$1.45 million for CEO salaries reflected in the market data reviewed by the committee.
+After honoring Mrs. Griffith's previous requests that her target compensation for 2020 through 2022 remain the same, in 2023 the committee revised the allocation of her annual equity awards to increase the amount granted as performance-based awards and decrease the amount granted as time-based awards.
+For 2024, the committee increased her salary by 5% and maintained her equity award allocation.
+The committee determined this would continue to provide Mrs. Griffith with compensation at an appropriate level, while retaining significantly performance-based compensation in order to align her interests with those of our shareholders.
+The committee believed this pay package was consistent with the company's compensation philosophy and presented an appropriate pay package that is largely performancebased.

-The result of these determinations for 2022 was that, despite her below median salary and target cash incentive, Mrs. Griffith continues to have the potential to earn total compensation significantly above the median if the company performs exceptionally well over the various performance periods related to her compensation granted in 2022.
-If Mrs. Griffith were to have received a cash incentive payment based on a 1.0 Gainshare Factor and her annual performance-based restricted stock unit awards were to vest at their target amounts, her total annual compensation would be just below the 25th percentile for CEOs.
-However, her annual compensation would be above the 75th percentile if all performance-based compensation payouts were to be maximized.
+The result of these determinations for 2024 was that, despite her below-median salary and target cash incentive, Mrs. Griffith continues to have the potential to earn total compensation significantly above the median if the company performs exceptionally well over the various performance periods related to her compensation granted in 2024.
+If Mrs. Griffith were to have received a cash incentive payment based on a 1.00 Gainshare Factor and her annual performancebased restricted stock unit awards were to vest at their target amounts, her total annual compensation would be just below the 25th percentile for CEOs.
+However, her annual compensation would be above the 75th percentile if all performance-based compensation, cash and equity, payouts were at the maximum performance level.

 Other Current Named Executive Officers Market comparison information is only one of a number of factors considered by the committee in setting compensation each year, along with other factors such as the length of the executive's experience in the specific job, the nature of the job held and related responsibilities, individual performance, expected future contributions, the reliability of the comparison data, and our business needs.
-However, we present comparison data here for the shareholders' information (see "- Procedures and Policies - Compensation Comparisons" below for further information on our market comparison process).
+However, we present comparison data here for the shareholders' information (see "- Procedures and Policies - Compensation Comparisons" for further information on our market comparison process).